marksunner/marksunner/README.md

 ## 🎯 Communication Psychology

 > "What's the difference between a vision and a hallucination?
-It becomes a vision when others can see it."
+It becomes a vision when others can see it.."

 After years of helping technical teams communicate complex ideas, I've developed frameworks grounded in cognitive psychology — not showmanship tips, but the deeper question: **what creates the conditions for an audience to truly receive your message?**